 Requirement #1: Withstand extreme bends and tight routing without kinking

-Requirement #2: Reduce potential for leaks in assemblies with multiple connections
+Requirement #2: Reduce the potential for leaks in assemblies with multiple connections

 Requirement #3: Eliminate the need for extensive and costly replacement inventory and related replacement time